 Is it ADHD?

-ADHD describes a particular cluster of executive functioning challenges.
-Many people, however, struggle with some aspects of executive functioning but they do not have ADHD.
-Across social media, there are descriptions of so-called “ADHD symptoms” that are not truly symptoms of ADHD.
-Indeed, many describing their experiences of having ADHD or many of those who claim to treat ADHD describe challenges shared by individuals with other mental health concerns.
+Across social media, there are descriptions of “ADHD symptoms” that are not truly symptoms of ADHD.
+Indeed, many describing their experiences of ADHD and many clinicians who claim to treat ADHD describe challenges that are experienced by individuals with a number of other mental health concerns.

 So what is ADHD?